biofilos/ctdg_finder/manual/pre_processing.md

 ## Preprocessing steps

 In order to run CGPFinder, a proteome containing all the proteins for non-overlapping genes in the species under consideration is needed.
 In addition, a csv table with annotation for such genes is required.
 This document describes the steps that were taken to obtain and parse the above mentioned requirements.
+The scripts mentioned in this document are stored in the `extras/` directory.

 The scripts mentioned in this document are stored in the directory extras.